-As mentioned in ‘Step five: Getting support in place at university in our Six Steps into Higher Education guide’, Some students with severe vision impairments facing complex access challenges (for example courses which had practical elements or used lots of diagrams) found it helpful when their Disability Support Office worked with their department to develop their support arrangements.
+As mentioned in ‘Step five: Getting support in place at university in our Six Steps into Higher Education guide’, some blind and partially sighted students facing complex access challenges (for example courses which had practical elements or used lots of diagrams) found it helpful when their disability support office worked with their department to develop their support arrangements.
 If you think this would be beneficial to you, suggest this to your disability support officer.

 Alternatively, some students found it easier to negotiate specific support with their department directly especially after they had been on their courses for a while and got to know the course staff.